 PRIMARY | Exhibition Guided Visit

-Our educators introduce your class to ceramic arts, developing their understanding of the elements and principles of art and design.
-Pupils are encouraged to share their own personal responses, joining in a discussion on the ideas, processes and the ceramic artist’s creative approaches to their craft.
+Our educators introduce your class to craft, developing their understanding of the elements and principles of art and design.
+Pupils are encouraged to share their own personal responses, joining in a discussion on the ideas, processes and the artist’s creative approaches to their craft.
 Guided Visit takes 35-40 minutes and can be complemented with Young Makers Discovery Activity.
 BOOK NOW

 PRIMARY | Exhibition Guided Visit + Young Makers Discovery Activity